oils-for-unix/oils/doc/ysh-tour.md

 Procs have many features, including **four** kinds of arguments:

 1. Word args (which are always strings)
-1. Typed, positional args (aka positional args)
+1. Typed, positional args
-1. Typed, named args (aka named args)
+1. Typed, named args
 1. A final block argument, which may be written with `{ }`.

 At the call site, they can look like any of these forms: